 End user: The entity ultimately consuming the VoIP-based telecommunications service.
 For the purposes of this report, an end user may directly be the customer of a service provider or may indirectly use the VoIP-based telecommunications service through another entity such as a reseller or value-added service provider.
 See description in section 5.2

-Identity: Unless otherwise qualified, an identifier that unambiguously distinguishes an entity for authentication and other security and policy application purposes (compare to “distinguished identifier” as used in [Ref 3]).
+Identity: Unless otherwise qualified, an identifier that unambiguously distinguishes an entity for authentication and other security and policy application purposes (compare to “distinguished identifier” as used in X.811).
 For the purposes of this report, an identity may or may not be a “TN-based caller identity” depending on the context.

-Principal: An entity whose identity can be authenticated [Ref 3].
+Principal: An entity whose identity can be authenticated (X.811).
 For the purposes of this report the principal will typically be a service provider, customer, end user, or devices and systems under their control, depending on the context.

-Real-world identity: Identifiers and identifying characteristics of a principal outside of the telecommunications services domain, including but not limited to personal or business name, physical location or postal address, government-issued identifiers, credit information, etc. Compare to the use of “real-life identity” and “real-world identity” in [Ref 8].
+Real-world identity: Identifiers and identifying characteristics of a principal outside of the telecommunications services domain, including but not limited to personal or business name, physical location or postal address, government-issued identifiers, credit information, etc. Compare to the use of “real-life identity” and “real-world identity” in NIST SP 800-63-3.

 TN-based caller identity: The originating phone number included in call signaling used to identify the caller for call screening purposes.
 In some cases this may be the Calling Line Identification or Public User Identity.
 For the purposes of this study, the caller identity may be set to an identity other than the caller’s Calling Line Identification or Public User Identity.

-Editor’s Note: add references/diagrams to show relationship of definitions and link to well-known industry definitions.

 Acronyms & Abbreviations